 You know what you are capable of.
 So do we.
 Being part of an all-girls’ environment puts the focus on YOU so that you can discover just how far you can go.

+At Garrison Forest, we are all-girls from Kindergarten through 12th Grade.
 Here, girls occupy every position—in student government, on a team, in club leadership and more.
 What girls think, say and do matters more than anything.
-And there is no better preparation for thriving and leading in a coed environment than discovering your authentic self and using your voice with confidence and power—exactly what an all-girls’ school provides!
+And there is no better preparation for thriving and leading in a coed environment than discovering your authentic self and using your voice with confidence and power—exactly what an all-girls’ school provides.

 Subtracting boys from a girl’s school environment simply adds up to many more opportunities—and better learning—for the girls.